Date and Tell? How to Bring Up Your Mental Health When Entering a New Relationship

-In a recent episode of the Showtime hit show, “Shameless,” Ian, a character who lives with bipolar disorder, struggles to tell a potential love interest about his condition.
+In an episode of the Showtime hit show, “Shameless,” Ian, a character who lives with bipolar disorder, struggles to tell a potential love interest about his condition.
 This dilemma isn’t just Hollywood storyline fodder; it’s a common story—and it’s no wonder.
 Many people living with mental health conditions are reluctant to share their experiences with those closest to them, let alone a potential partner.

 So, how should you broach the subject?